Get Your Skin Together – 10 Guidelines for Healthy Skin

 1) Start with a morning ritual that helps alkaline the body.

-To counter-balance acidity, drink a warm glass of lemon water and a Probiotic capsule each morning on an empty stomach.
+Healthy skin starts first thing in the morning.
+Drink a warm glass of lemon water and take a Probiotic capsule each morning on an empty stomach to counter-balance acidity.
 If you want to take it deeper, add a shot glass of apple cider vinegar.
 This helps the body to alkaline itself.

-Want to go even deeper?
+Want to go even deeper for healthy skin?
 Add a fresh vegetable juice, preferably on the green side, with kale, parsley, spinach, wheat-grass, romaine and celery.
 (To make it a little more palatable, I like to add beet, apple and carrot.)

 In addition to promoting an alkaline body, the antioxidants and fiber in these vegetables help the body’s elimination process.
-What does not come out through our “poop” and “pee” will come out of our skin.
+What does not come out through our urine and feces will come out through our skin.
 Our skin is THE largest organ of detoxification.
 Therefore, it’s the place where any problems will show up quickly.

 If you’re breaking out in the forehead area, which is representative of the liver and kidneys, this situation is critical.

 2) Drink plenty of water throughout the day.

 Add a little lemon and you will keep your metabolism charged up, burn more fat, as well as continue creating a alkaline environment.